 - Optional single supplement: $900

-- Meals: Breakfasts & dinners included (lunches are specifically left on your own on this tour to give you the freedom to wander through the many towns we visit and to keep the price low)
+- Meals: Breakfasts & dinners included, except for dinner on Day 4 when lunch is included.
+Lunches are specifically left on your own on this tour, unless otherwise indicated, to give you the freedom to wander through the many towns we visit.

-- Private Tours are available to book with your own group on any date you choose, given lodging availability, as either a Classic or Deluxe Tour
+- Private Tours are available to book with your own group on any date you choose, given guide and lodging availability

 - Minimum: 6 people